jupyter-on-openshift/www-jupyteronopenshift-org/source/jupyter-project-images/passing-template-parameters.rst

       --param NOTEBOOK_IMAGE=jupyter/scipy-notebook:latest \
       --param NOTEBOOK_PASSWORD=mypassword

-You can deploy any of the Jupyter Project docker-stacks images.
+You can deploy any of the Jupyter Project images.

 * jupyter/base-notebook
 * jupyter/r-notebook